brian-kissmer/brian-kissmer.github.io/README.md

 # brian-kissmer.github.io
-This is the course website for Computational Approaches for Biology (BIOL 3070), Fall '24
+This is the course website for Computational Approaches to Biology (BIOL 3070), Fall '24